Danielkadji/Travel-Expense-Splitter/README.md

 # TravelExpenseTracker

 ## Introduction
-Bill Splitter App is a web application designed to simplify the process of splitting expenses among friends or colleagues.
+ Travel Expense Splitter App is a web application designed to simplify the process of splitting expenses among friends or colleagues.
 Whether you're traveling, dining out, or organizing a group event, this app makes it easy to track expenses and share costs fairly.

 ## Features
 - Create and manage trips with multiple participants.